plone/meta/README.md

 - Are all dependencies clearly defined?
 - What does the dependency graph look like?
 - Are there any circular dependency problems?
-- Is the code formatted upon some agreed standards?
+- Is the code formatted to some agreed upon standards?
 - Do all agreed upon code quality checks pass?

 To find the answers to these questions, you can run the following commands.